Section 2. Operations

 - Where and when signal faded or was lost.
 Solicit the assistance of other aircraft known to be operating in the signal area for the same information.
 Relay all information obtained to the .

 - In addition to the above, when the signal strength indicates the transmitter may be on the airport or in the vicinity, notify the on-site technical operations services personnel for their action.

 - Air traffic personnel must not leave their required duty stations to locate an signal source.

 - Attempt to locate the signal source by checking all adjacent airports not already checked by other ATC facilities for the following information:

 - Does signal strength indicate transmitter may be on airport?

 - Can attempt be made to locate and silence transmitter?

-- Operational ground testing of ELT has been authorized during the first 5 minutes of each hour.
+- Operational ground testing of has been authorized during the first 5 minutes of each hour.
 To avoid confusing the tests with an actual alarm, the testing is restricted to no more than three audio sweeps.

 - Portable, handcarried receivers assigned to air traffic facilities (where no technical operations services personnel are available) may be loaned to responsible airport personnel or local authorities to assist in locating signal source.

 When you receive information that an emergency landing will be made with explosive cargo aboard, inform the pilot of the safest or least congested airport areas.
 Relay the explosive cargo information to: